cambridgehackers/connectal/doc/library/source/design/implementing-string-search.rst

 ..
-Sec:Impl:
+Sec-Impl:

 Implementing String Search
 ==========================

-Having covered the features of the Connectal at a high level, we now explain more specifically how the framework can be applied to implement the refinements outlined in Section :ref:`Sec:StrStr`.
+Having covered the features of the Connectal at a high level, we now explain more specifically how the framework can be applied to implement the refinements outlined in Section :ref:`Sec-StrStr`.

 Initial Implementation
 ----------------------